HackYourFutureBelgium/home/students/wednesday-check-in.md

 # Wednesday Check-In

 > Psst.
-Please don't put these on the homework project board!
+Please don't put these on the homework project board unless you are blocked!
+Then put it in the 'BLOCKED' column so we know to help you
-> Reserve the board for homework issues only to avoid cluttering it up.

 Each wednesday you are be expected to create a _new_ issue updating your classmates and coaches on your progress since Sunday.
 The first step is to set up your issue: